geoinsight-nz/forestry-catchment-planner-docs/README.md

 # Forestry Catchment Planner Documentation

+Discover how the Forestry Catchment Planner can transform your approach to forestry management.
+FCP provides the tools you need for effective, sustainable forestry planning.

 The FCP documentation uses Protocol from [Tailwind UI](https://tailwindui.com) built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).

 ## Getting started